On coordinatization of mathematics

 \subsubsection{Some concrete proposals}

-We can formulate a few specific initial research proposals: 1) analyze the body of facts of Euclidean geometry with respect to the implication modelling and Hilbertian simplicity idea, create a database of all nonequivalent logical steps, 2) analyze the body of combinatorics with respect to structural induction, create a database of all nonequivalent induction arguments, 3) analyze the body of graph theory with respect to the proof bundle idea, 4) develop theories for measuring logical complexity (Hilbertian ``simplicity'') of widespread computational tasks such as solving linear or polynomial systems of equations, 5) classify invariants and object properties in a mathematical domain such as, for example, graph theory, with respect to computational complexity (e.g. polynomial or NP-complete) of decision problems, study the network of polynomial reductions, 6) build a map relating theorems and reductions of computational classes for a given domain, 7) introduce measures of cog\-ni\-ti\-ve complexity of mathematical activities in school mathematics courses.
+We can formulate a few specific initial research proposals: 1) analyze the body of facts of Euclidean geometry with respect to the implication modelling and Hilbertian simplicity idea, create a database of all nonequivalent logical steps, 2) analyze the body of combinatorics with respect to structural induction, create a database of all nonequivalent induction arguments, 3) analyze the body of graph theory with respect to the proof bundle idea, 4) develop theories for measuring logical complexity (Hilbertian simplicity) of standard computational tasks such as solving linear or polynomial systems of equations, 5) classify invariants and object properties in a mathematical domain such as, for example, graph theory, with respect to computational complexity (e.g. polynomial or NP-complete) of decision problems, study the network of polynomial reductions, 6) build a map relating theorems and reductions of computational classes for a given domain, 7) introduce measures of cog\-ni\-ti\-ve complexity of mathematical activities in school mathematics courses.